 Is an MBA required to become a product manager?

-No. An MBA isn’t required to become a product manager.
-When hiring product managers, companies most often look at your problem-solving skills and your experience in the industry.
-Some companies prefer candidates who have a technical background or who have experience specifically selling B2B products.
+No. An MBA is not required to become a product manager.
+When hiring product managers, companies most often look at your problem-solving skills and experience in the industry.
+Some companies prefer candidates with a technical background or experience selling B2B products.

 A product manager oversees an array of responsibilities during development and production.
 Let's review a few of these tasks in the section below.